Aqamarine228/Rock-Paper-and-Scissors/README.md

 if not it creates line with user name + score(0) (rating.txt file must not contain blank lines and it must be in the same directory as code)
 3. Program prints Hello + user name, and commands available in game
-4. ⋅⋅* User must prints one of the availeble comands, and if user print:
+4. User must prints one of the availeble comands, and if user print:
-⋅⋅* "!rating" program prints user name + user rating ⋅⋅* "!exit" program will delete line with previous user name and score, close file, print bye and break the game loop.
+⋅⋅* "!rating" program prints user name + user rating ⋅⋅* "!exit" program will delete line with previous user name and score,close file, print bye and break the game loop.
 ⋅⋅* "Rock","Paper" or "Scissors" program will compare computer choise with user input and print "Well played,computer chose" + computer choise + "and failed" if user won, ⋅⋅* "Sorry but computer chose" + computer choise if user lost